Historical Aspects of Development - SIMP38

 15 credits, Spring 2021

-From a critical historical perspective the course focuses on the historical foundation of the problems of development and its manifestations in various locations and over time until the present.
+From a critical perspective the course focuses on the historical foundation of the problems of development and its manifestations in various locations and over time until the present.
 As a student you will have the opportunity to interpret a range of important political, economic, social and cultural conditions and processes including their origin and consequences from various theoretical perspectives, and at multiple analytical levels and scales.

 About the Course